HumanBrainProject/ebrains-neuromorphic-job-queue-api/docs/module-clb-rest.clbResultSet.rst

 .. _module-clb-rest.clbResultSet.ResultSetEOL:

-Member: ``ResultSetEOL``: error thrown when hbpUtil.ResultSet is crawled when at an
+Member: ``ResultSetEOL``: error thrown when module:clb-rest.ResultSet is crawled when at an
       extremity.

 .. _module-clb-rest.clbResultSet.get: